rlivings39/learning-ai/python-lessons/README.md

     * Use tuples for multi-part dictionary keys
 * Sets are unordered collections of unique items `s = {'IBM','AAPL','MSFT'}` or `s = set(['IBM','AAPL','MSFT'])`

+### Builtin type specifics

+Builtin types are a part of the Python interpreter and usually implemented in C/C++.
+This is analogous to `mxArray` in MATLAB.

+Objects have an id (memory address), type, and reference count (for garbage collection)

+Various builtin types have varying representations and byte sizes. `sys.getsizeof()` shows memory usage of objects.
+The builtin representation has overhead beyond the underlying data storage for metadata, the type enum, refcount, and more.

+Builtin types operate according to predefined "protocols" (special methods) like `__add__(), __len__()`

+Protocols are baked into the interpreter at a low level (byte code).
+Inspect a function's code with `import dis; dis.dis(f)` to see things like `BINARY_ADD`

+Knowledge of protocols allows creation of new objects that behave like builtins such as `fractions.Fraction` and decimals

 ## File I/O

 Use the `with` idiom to automatically close the file